The PDF version of the manual is downloadable from the end of this instruction page.

 The instructions below explain how to install Dzongkha on Ubuntu Linux, the most popular version of Linux for desktop use.
 Ubuntu Linux was designed to be easy to install and use and it also works well with Dzongkha.

-Ubuntu Linux may be downloaded as a CD image from: http://www.ubuntu.com/desktop/get-ubuntu/download.
-If you have a slow Internet connection, you may request a free CD from: https://shipit.ubuntu.com/.
+Ubuntu Linux may be downloaded as a CD image from:https://www.ubuntu.com/download/desktop

 Ubuntu Linux comes complete with OpenOffice, the Firefox web browser, and many other applications.

 Ubuntu Linux may be installed on an existing Windows partition (on your your D:\ or C:\ drive) without re-partioning your hard disk; on an unused partion of the hard-disk alongside Windows; or as the only operating system on your computer.

 The instructions below assume that you have already downlaoded and installed Ubuntu Linux on your computer.